 Packed with 3 different types of textures, from the soft buns to the smooth and silky soybean cream and finally to the chewy mochi of the right balance.

 There was slight sweetness that came from the sweetened soybean powder dusted on, as well as the layer of red bean at the bottom of the bun.
 Jinjja mashisoyo!

-Both Matcha Cookie Bun ($2) and Nutella Cookie Bun ($2) come with two different textures – a soft bun with a layer of cookie crumble on top, mixed with chocolate chips.
+Both Matcha Cookie Bun ($2.80) and Nutella Cookie Bun ($2.80) came with two different textures – a soft bun with a layer of cookie crumble on top, mixed with chocolate chips.